 Have there been any changes to the in-person interview requirements for visa appointments due to COVID-19?

-On August 25, 2020, the Department of State (DOS) temporarily expanded the ability of consular officers to waive the in-person interview requirement for individuals applying to renew a visa in the same nonimmigrant visa classification and category.
-Until December 31, 2020, the temporary expansion allows such waivers if the prior visa has not expired more than 24 months ago rather than the previously permitted 12 months.
-For more information and waiver eligibility requirements, please see the NAFSA website.
+On March 11, 2021, the Department of State (DOS) temporarily expanded the ability of consular officers to waive the in-person interview requirement for individuals applying to renew a visa in the same nonimmigrant visa classification and category if not more than 48 months have passed since the prior visa expired.
+The expansion of this authority lasts until December 31, 2021.
+For more information, please see the NAFSA website.

 The university has provided guidance for everyone who will be on campus, including testing and self-quarantining.
 Individuals must be tested within 14 days before arriving on campus and then self-quarantine until you travel to/arrive on campus.
 Students must submit test results before arrival on campus.
 Read more about this UD pre-arrival guidance.